lovoski/pixie/README.md

 target_link_libraries(YOUR_PROJECT_NAME PRIVATE pixie)
 ```

-By default, a test program will be built for pixie, the test program is as demonstrated in the former gif.
+By default, a test program will be built for pixie as demonstrated above.

 Copy the following files into your project: